-Public Comments Last Updated 4/31/2016 1/30/15 Comment summary: How will services provided in a person's home be assessed to 21 Written ensure that such settings comply with the requirements for all settings, including Comment-Stakeholder person- centered planning and community access? submission State response: CMS focused its HCBS final rules on changes to both residential and non- residential settings.
+21 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will services provided in a person's home be assessed to ensure that such settings comply with the requirements for all settings, including person- centered planning and community access?
+State response: CMS focused its HCBS final rules on changes to both residential and non- residential settings.
 The final rules do not require going into individuals private homes to assure their final rules are enacted.
 However, the requirements surrounding person- centered planning will address community access.
 Impact on Transition plan: No change to plan.
-Written 1/30/15 Comment summary: How will additional resources needed by consumers (affordable 22 Commenthousing, transportation, competitive employment) be addressed to support mandated Stakeholder changes, particularly for transitioning consumers changing LOC settings? submission State response: Collaborative partnerships will be established and strengthened to address affordable housing, transportation, and competitive employment.
+22 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will additional resources needed by consumers (affordable housing, transportation, competitive employment) be addressed to support mandated changes, particularly for transitioning consumers changing LOC settings?
+State response: Collaborative partnerships will be established and strengthened to address affordable housing, transportation, and competitive employment.
 Impact on Transition plan: No change to plan.
-1/30/15 Comment summary: How will individual choice be supported for consumers in pursuit 23 Written Commentof competitive employment?
+23 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will individual choice be supported for consumers in pursuit of competitive employment?
 DVR was not on the list of State department "partners".
-Stakeholder State response: Continued collaborative efforts to strengthen and foster community submission partnerships to support individual choices for competitive employment.
+State response: Continued collaborative efforts to strengthen and foster community partnerships to support individual choices for competitive employment.
 Impact on Transition plan: No change to plan.
-24 Written 1/30/15 Comment summary: How does the State intend to educate the physician network that Commenttreats these consumers of the mandated changes as they can play a significant role in Stakeholder LOC changes and/or needed resource decisions? submission State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
+24 Written Comment- Stakeholder submission 1/30/15 Comment summary: How does the State intend to educate the physician network that treats these consumers of the mandated changes as they can play a significant role in LOC changes and/or needed resource decisions?
+State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
 Impact on Transition plan: No change to plan.
-25 Written 1/30/15 Comment summary: What is considered a reasonable statistical sample of consumers Commentthat will receive surveys and how will that selected percentage of consumers be assured Stakeholder to respond? submission State response: DHS/MQD is in the process of compiling the number of individuals receiving services in a residential and non-residential setting to determine the representative sample size.
+25 Written Comment- Stakeholder submission 1/30/15 Comment summary: What is considered a reasonable statistical sample of consumers that will receive surveys and how will that selected percentage of consumers be assured to respond?
+State response: DHS/MQD is in the process of compiling the number of individuals receiving services in a residential and non-residential setting to determine the representative sample size.
 DHS/MQD and DOH/DDD will compile a team of DDD case managers and health plan service coordinators to reach out to individuals who have been sent a survey to offer assistance in completing the surveys.
 DHS/MQD and DOH/DDD anticipate that will help with completion of the surveys, the response rate will be higher.
 Impact on Transition plan: No change to plan.